 In terms of liability, DUI accidents involving commercial truck drivers are not the same as those involving non-commercial drivers.

 Typically, the employer or company for whom the truck driver works bears responsibility for a commercial truck driver who drives under the influence.
 Additionally, several factors such as “scope of employment” may come into play in determining whether the driver may be liable.

 Scope of employment simply refers to the nature of the employment arrangement and the activities expected to be conducted as part of the employment.

 There may be other defendants who are liable as well.
 The Missouri Dram Shop Law states that any commercial establishment licensed to serve alcohol for consumption on the premises (e.g., bar or restaurant but not liquor stores) could be held liable for injuries caused by someone visibly intoxicated to whom they served too much alcohol.

 Our truck accident lawyers at Bradley Law Personal Injury Lawyers have the experience to ensure that all those who may be liable are held accountable for your pain.

 Every motor vehicle accident is tragic.
 However, accidents caused by someone driving under the influence are especially tough to bear because they could have been prevented so easily.

-Call Bradley Law Personal Injury Lawyers today to arrange a free consultation and speak with an experienced truck accident attorney.
+Call Bradley Law Personal Injury Lawyers today to arrange a free consultation and speak with experienced accident lawyers in Kansas City.
 Learn more about how we can help.